gbdev/pandocs/src/STAT.md

 - Background scrolling: If `SCX % 8` is not zero at the start of the scanline, rendering is paused for that many dots while the shifter discards that many pixels from the leftmost tile.
 - Window: An active window pauses for at least 6 dots, as the background fetching mechanism starts over at the left side of the window.
-- Sprites: Each sprite usually pauses for `11 - min(5, (x + SCX) % 8)` dots.
-Because sprite fetch waits for background fetch to finish, a sprite's cost depends on its position relative to the left side of the background tile under it.
-It's greater if a sprite is directly aligned over the background tile, less if the sprite is to the right.
-If the sprite's left side is over the window, use `255 - WX` instead of `SCX` in this formula.
+- Objects: Each object usually pauses for `11 - min(5, (x + SCX) % 8)` dots.
+  Because object fetch waits for background fetch to finish, an object's cost depends on its position relative to the left side of the background tile under it.
+It's greater if an object is directly aligned over the background tile, less if the object is to the right.
+If the object's left side is over the window, use `255 - WX` instead of `SCX` in this formula.

 ::: warning TO BE VERIFIED

-The exact pause duration for window start is not confirmed; it may have the same background fetch finish delay as a sprite.
-If two sprites' left sides are over the same background or window tile, the second may pause for fewer dots.
+The exact pause duration for window start is not confirmed; it may have the same background fetch finish delay as an object.
+If two objects' left sides are over the same background or window tile, the second may pause for fewer dots.

 :::